jesscleish/jeopardy-c/README.md

 ## jeopardy.c / jeopardy.h files
 Houses the “game logic”, and is the main “brain” behind the game.
 It initializes (creates) the player array, takes input for the names of the players, and then conducts a game of jeopardy by prompting the user(s) for input to clearly indicate the outcome of each turn.

+## main.c
+Controls the game flow, and transitions between sections of game logic.
+Main.c is responsible for starting rounds, ending the game, etc.